 Why should I wear cycling shorts?

-The tight fit of lycra shorts is ideal for a number of reasons: it’s aerodynamic, comfortable, and it ensures everything stays in place.
+The tight fit of Lycra shorts is ideal for a number of reasons: it’s aerodynamic, comfortable and it ensures that everything stays in place.
 As we mentioned above, your saddle was designed to work with a chamois, and you’ll be infinitely more comfortable in shorts that keep the extra padding right where you need it.